wasm-bindgen/js-bindgen/ARCHITECTURE.md

 [`walrus`]: https://github.com/wasm-bindgen/walrus

-### Why Don't We Compile the Assembly on the Proc-Macro Level?
+### Why Don't We Compile the Assembly Code on the Proc-Macro Level?

 This was one of the initial experiments of this project.
 However, it turned out to have some major
 issues:

+- Most of our assembly code is put together by a proc-macro by accessing various traits.
+Proc-macros can't read values off traits to actually extract the assembly code to compile.
-- We only need to compile the assembly when producing the final module, proc-macros however are running much more often.
+- We only need to compile assembly code when producing the final module, proc-macros however are running much more often.
 Especially Rust Analyzer would cause major issues with race-conditions trying to constantly re-generate files.
 While we have attempted various workarounds to detect Rust Analyzer and other race-conditions, ultimately there was no fool-proof way to solve this.
 It also